RuboCoping with legacy: Bring your Ruby code up to Standard

 ) is set to the maximum value for the current codebase. - All cops could be disabled if the total number of offenses hits the threshold (only 15 by default).

-So, you end up with anything goes situation, and that defeats the purpose.
+So, you end up with an “anything goes” situation, and that defeats the purpose of keeping code style consistent in the first place.

-What does it mean for a typical legacy codebase?
-Most of the new code would be ignored by RuboCop, too.
-We made the tool happy, but are we happy with it?
+What does that mean for the typical legacy codebase?
+Most new code will be ignored by RuboCop, too.
+We’ve made the tool happy, but are we happy with it?

 bundle exec rubocop \